I think my wife is on to me.

 This was supposed to be a European vacation, and based up her selection of footwear and the number of dresses she brought, she was expecting museums, operas, cultural events and sidewalk cafes.

-After Istanbul, the first thing I did was take her to central Turkey, to the Middle East, to Asia.
+After Istanbul, the first thing I did was take her to central Turkey – to Asia.
 There we hiked about 30 miles in four days in Cappadocia.
 Although the landscapes were breathtaking and unique, it wasn’t a casual stroll along the Seine.
 Next, we tramped up the travertine pools and to the top of Heirapolis at Pamakkule.
 This hiking was disguised by the fact that people were swimming in the pools and there were ruins on top to explore.

 At Lindos, we summited an impossibly steep peak to see the acropolis, but I think the sweeping views of the Mediterranean, and promise of a swim and beer afterwards, confused her.